d1videbyzero/SANS-Holiday-Hack-2023/README.md

 ### Generate SSH Keypair

-Generate the SSH Keypair as you normally would (with `ssh-keygen`) and save in .ssh directory.
+Generate the SSH Keypair as you normally would (with `ssh-keygen`) and save in the .ssh directory.

 ### Get Certificate from WebApp